Eigenmodes in an ultra-relativistic ultra-magnetized pair QED-plasma: Introduction

 Notably, however, the electromagnetic fields in magnetars and laser experiments are not vacuum fields.
 In contrast, the systems possess a substantial plasma component.
 In laser experiments, plasma is either created by the interaction with a target, or the $e^{\pm}$ pair plasma can be created from in the laser beam via the Breit-Wheeler process \cite{positron-from-laser-exp,breight-wheeler-plasma-from-light}.
 In magnetars, the magnetosphere can twisted by surface shear motions\citep{magnetars-rev,BT07}, so it is threaded by electric currents ${\bm j}=(c/4\pi){\bm \nabla}\times{\bm B}$.
 Thus, their magnetospheres carry electron-positron plasma needed to maintain the current, $n=j/c e\simeq 10^{17} B_{15}r_{6}^{-1}{\rm cm}^{-3}$, where $B_{15}=B/(10^{15}\textrm{ gauss})$ and $r_{6}=r/(10^{6}\textrm{ cm})$ is the radial distance from the center of the magnetar.
 Quite importantly, the magnetospheric plasma is not completely charge-neutral.
 In order to maintain corotation with the star (the magnetic field is anchored in the neutron star crust), the magnetosphere must locally contain plasma with a charge density at least equal to the ``Goldreich-Julian" charge density, $\rho_{\rm GJ}\approx{{\bm\Omega}_*\cdot {\bm B}}/{2c}$, where $\bm\Omega_*$ is the angular velocity of the neutron star (magnetar) rotation.
 Note that the sign of the charge density varies throughout the magnetosphere depending on the angle between the magnetic field and the neutron star spin.
 The ``Goldreich-Julian'' particle density is $n_{\rm GJ}=\rho_{\rm GJ}/e\simeq(7\times10^{13}\textrm{ cm}^{-3}){B_{15}}/{P}$, where $P=2\pi/\Omega_*$ is the spin period of the magnetar or a neutron star in seconds.
 The ratio ${\cal M}=n/n_{\rm GJ}\sim10^3r_6^{-1}$ is called the ``multiplicity'' and is related to the degree of non-neutrality of the magnetospheric plasma (see below).
 Finally, a neutron star (magnetar) crust is a conducting solid with free electrons, thus, it is also a magnetized purely electron plasma.
 The electron density varies between $n\sim 2.5\times10^{36}\textrm{~cm}^{-3}$ at the liquid core--solid crust interface and $n\sim 3\times 10^{31}\textrm{~cm}^{-3}$ at the neutron star surface \citep{pearson+11,potekhin+13}.

 Paper I \citep{M23} develops the QED-plasma framework, which incorporates the nonlinear QED-Maxwell equations into plasma dynamics.
 It also considers how the normal modes in a cold plasma ($k_B T\to 0$) are modified by QED effects.

-Here we extend the analysis to the the case of relativistic plasma, which temperature is much larger than the particles' rest mass $k_B T\gg m_ec^2$.
+This paper, hence referred to as Paper II, extends the analysis from Paper I to the the case of relativistic plasma, which temperature is much larger than the particles' rest mass $k_B T\gg m_ec^2$.
+Therefore, we briefly summarize the main results from Paper I here.

+The electromagnetic field equations are obtained from demanding that the action is stationary under variation, that is $\delta S = \delta \int \mathcal{L}\ dV \ dt$.
+The classical Lagrangian density for the fields and matter-field interaction yields Maxwell's equations.
+However, under QED the Lagrangian contains additional corrections so that $\mathcal{L} = \mathcal{L}_{\text{classical}} + \mathcal{L}_{\text{QED}}$.
+The one-loop approximation is given by \citep{scatt-light-light,Heisenberg1936,Weisskopf1936}